Wixel/GUMP/README.md

     return strtoupper($value);
 });

-// You might want to check whether a filter first already GUMP::has_filter($rule);
+// You might want to check whether a filter exists first GUMP::has_filter($rule);
 ```